QuBenhao/LeetCode/problems/problems_2972/problem.md

 # 2972.
-Count the Number of Incremovable Subarrays II
+Count the Number of Incremovable Subarrays II [Rating: 2152.80]

 <p>You are given a <strong>0-indexed</strong> array of <strong>positive</strong> integers <code>nums</code>.</p>